 Section III: Faculty Responsibilities and Appointments: This section covers faculty responsibilities in education, research, and clinical services.
-It also includes specifics of NSTM faculty membership (i.e., core, institutional, affiliate and collaborative).
-In addition we provide guidance of nomination for adjunct appointments as well as the process for establishing primary, secondary, and adjunct appointments via the Department of Pediatrics and aligning the Division of Pediatric Tropical Medicine with NSTM.
+It also includes specifics of NSTM faculty membership (i.e., core, affiliate, and collaborative) and, primary, secondary, and adjunct appointments.

 The School is in the process of developing a variety of basic, clinical, biotechnology educational programs to train a new generation of scientists and health professionals.
 As the School continues to grow, the Guidelines will evolve to reflect changes in administration, governance, academic programs, academic regulations, as well as student, faculty, and staff responsibilities.
 The Guidelines aim to provide a framework in which the NSTM operates and is not meant to be comprehensive in describing all BCM policies and procedures; hence, readers should refer to the College-Wide Policies, Procedures and Guidelines for items not covered here.